maxmelnick/maxmelnick.github.io/_posts/2016-06-04-spark-docker.md

     [841, 378, 942, 629, 399] # Output

 That's it!
 Now you can start learning and experimenting with Spark!

+## Starting and stopping the Docker container

+> **Note:** these commands assume you used `spark` as the `--name` when you executed the `docker run` command above.
+If you used a different `--name`, substitue that for `spark` in the commands below.

+If you want to stop the Docker container from running in the background:

+    $ docker stop spark

+To start the Docker container again:

+    $ docker start spark

+To remove the Docker container altogether:

+    $ docker rm spark

+See the [Docker docs](https://docs.docker.com/engine/reference/commandline/) for more information on these and more Docker commands.

 # An alternative approach on Mac